Crossing the Border

 Non-residents who are at least 21 years old may bring in, free of duty, up to 1 litre of alcoholic beverage (beer, wine, liquor) for personal use.
 Quantities above 1 litre are subject to duty and internal revenue tax.
 Tobacco products included in your personal exemption are 200 cigarettes (one carton) or 50 cigars or 2 kg.
 (4.4 lbs.) of smoking tobacco, or proportional amounts of each.

-normally needed and properly identified, and have a prescription or written statement from your personal physician that the medicine is necessary for your physical well-being.
+If you require medicine containing habit-forming drugs, carry only the quantity normally needed and properly identified, and have a prescription or written statement from your personal physician that the medicine is necessary for your physical well-being.

 The U.S. Dept. of Agriculture’s Animal and Plant Health Inspection Service (APHIS) requires that travelers entering the United States from a foreign country declare all fruit, vegetables, plants and plant products, meat and meat products, animals, birds and eggs.
 This includes agricultural products of U.S. origin.
 Fruits, vegetables, meats, and birds taken out of the United States cannot always be reentered into the country.
 APHIS offers traveler tips for facilitating inspection at the international border.

-Other restricted or prohibited items may include: Cuban cigars, liquor-filled candy; firearms and ammunition; hazardous articles (fireworks, dangerous toys, toxic or poisonous substances); lottery tickets; exotic pets; pet birds; obscene articles and publications; switchblade knives; trademarked items; wildlife and endangered species, including any part or product.
+Other restricted or prohibited items may include: cigars, liquor-filled candy; firearms and ammunition; hazardous articles (fireworks, dangerous toys, toxic or poisonous substances); lottery tickets; exotic pets; pet birds; obscene articles and publications; switchblade knives; trademarked items; wildlife and endangered species, including any part or product.

 the country more than once in a 30-day period; and the total value of the merchandise you are bringing back with you, as well as its country of origin.
 Personal exemptions are $200, $800, or $1,600.
 There are limits on the amount of alcoholic beverages, cigarettes, cigars, and other tobacco products that may be included in a resident’s personal exemption.
-The differences are explained in the brochure, “Know Before You Go.”
+Differences are explained in “Know Before You Go”.